Photo credit: JD Colourful Lyte | Flickr

 Getting There by Public Transit

-Major credit and debit cards are accepted at the concession stands and merchandise kiosks at Rogers Arena.
+Major credit and debit cards are accepted at the concession stands and merchandise kiosks at Rogers Arena, and there are cash-dispensing ATMs available as well.